-Reconstruction loss In other SSL frameworks such as Auto-Encoders (AEs) we ask models to reconstruct an input image (see section 2.1.4).
-We will then use a reconstruction loss which reflects the fidelity of the reconstructed sample w.r.t. the original input.
+Reconstruction loss In other SSL frameworks such as Auto-Encoders (AEs) (see section 2.1.4), we will use a reconstruction loss, that reflects the fidelity of the reconstructed sample w.r.t. the original input.
 This can simply take the form of a Mean Square Error (MSE) between the input and the reconstructed image (pixel loss).
-There are also more advanced approaches such as the perceptual loss which uses the MSE in the latent space of an independently trained encoder to yield a higher level comparison [102].
+There are also more advanced approaches such as the perceptual loss which uses the MSE in the latent space of an independently trained encoder to have comparison at a higher level than pixel wise [95].